The Smiler: Development

+Promotion

 Promotion for The Smiler started around the same time as construction began when, on 11 April 2012, a minisite was launched allowing visitors to register for updates on the ride's progress.
 A competition to be the first to ride the rollercoaster started in July.
 A countdown timer on the ride mini-site revealed an initial scheduled opening date of 16 March 2013.

 During the ride's construction, promotional stunts included overnight spray painting of a stencil logo (later revealed as the ride logo) all over the park and later appearing in various forms across the country, including billboards in London; ticket barriers at Leeds railway station; projected onto various buildings including Big Ben; and sprayed onto flocks of sheep in areas including Leicestershire, Devon and Perthshire.